Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Introduction

-To study MSE, our first contribution is that we revisit and generalize previous bias results and relax some assumptions imposed while deriving the same results.
-Our second and the main contribution is that we address an important gap in the current literature and offer a more complete insight for applied researchers when selecting matching estimators in the context of Difference-in-Differences analysis.
-In particular, beyond theoretical tradeoffs, we also provide estimation strategies and a step-by-step guideline in Section \ref{section: Determining What to Match} to assist applied researchers in making matching decisions.
+When studying MSE, we revisit and generalize previous bias results and relax some assumptions imposed while deriving the same results.
+We also address an important gap in the current literature and offer a more complete insight for applied researchers when selecting matching estimators in the context of Difference-in-Differences analysis.
+In particular, our third contribution is that beyond theoretical tradeoffs, we provide more comprehensive estimation strategies and a step-by-step guideline in Section \ref{section: Determining What to Match} to assist applied researchers in making matching decisions when considering bias, variance, and MSE.

 To complement our theoretical results and to demonstrate the practical value of our guideline, we revisit a recent empirical study of \cite{wang2022monetary} based on Zhihu Live data in Section \ref{section: Application}.
-In \cite{wang2022monetary}, the authors aim to study the impact of introducing monetary incentives to content creators on Zhihu, a popular online Q\&A platform in China, on platform activity and user engagements, focusing especially on spillover effects of the non-rewarded knowledge activity.
+In \cite{wang2022monetary}, the authors aim to study the impact of introducing monetary incentives to content creators on Zhihu, a popular online Q\&A platform in China, on platform activity and user engagement, focusing especially on spillover effects of the non-rewarded knowledge activity.
 To answer this question, the authors employ a M-DiD strategy.
 We revisit their analysis and answer whether the authors' original decision to match was statistically warranted.
-Based on our estimation results, we justify that the authors' decision on choosing the M-DiD estimator with matching on both covariates and pre-treatment outcome is warranted and optimal, as such action leads to substantial bias reduction and has the best overall improvement in MSE.
-Additionally, we contribute two new insights: (i) variance is an important consideration and cannot be ignored for this application, justifying the need to incorporate MSE as a final metric, and (ii) in the absence of matching, the estimated treatment effect is biased downward toward zero, which increases the probability of drawing statistically insignificant conclusions and thus a higher chance of making Type II errors.
-In other words, even when a positive true treatment effect exists, such attenuation may lead managers to fail to reject the null hypothesis of no effect and, as a result, fail to recognize the benefits of the policy.
-By contrast, with matching prior to DiD, the estimated effect remains statistically significant even after bias correction.
-To summarize, we not only show that the authors' choice is indeed optimal among three alternatives, but also provide further evidence that it is sufficiently robust to alleviate potential managerial concerns that violations of parallel trends might be severe enough to overturn the original statistically significant positive conclusion.
+Based on our estimation results, we justify that the authors' decision on choosing the M-DiD estimator with matching on both covariates and pre-treatment outcome is warranted and optimal.

 The rest of the paper is organized as follows: Section \ref{section:framework} introduces the framework with a linear equation structural model DiD set-up; Section \ref{section: univariate results} aims to offer the main intuitions and takeaways by only characterizing the variance properties of the estimators in a simplified model with univariate variables; Section \ref{section: multivariate results} generalizes the model to include multiple time points and examines the full properties of the generalized estimators; Section \ref{section: Determining What to Match} provides estimation strategies and guidelines for applied researchers on the matching decision process; Section \ref{section: Application} examines our guideline and estimation strategies in an empirical application; Section \ref{section: Discussion} concludes with a discussion.